oasis-tcs/openc2-oc2ls/oc2ls.md

 The ACTUATOR component may be omitted from a Command and typically will not be included in implementations where the identities of the endpoints are unambiguous or when a high-level effects-based Command is desired and the tactical decisions on how the effect is achieved is left to the recipient.

 ## 2.2 OpenC2 Response
-The Response is a message sent from the recipient of a Command.
+The Response is a Message sent from the recipient of a Command.
 Response messages provide acknowledgement, status, results from a query, or other information.

 The following list summarizes the fields and subfields of a Response.